wcastellan/readme-generator/README.md

   Wyatt C.

   ## Testing:
-  This is a test.
+  This README.md is a test to highlight the capabilites of the README generator.

   ## Additional Info:
   - Github: [wcastellan](https://github.com/wcastellan)
-  - Email: wcastellan@email.com
+  - Email: wcastellan@yahoo.com